kartavya99/Team-Profile-Generator/README.md

 # Object-Oriented Programming: Team Profile Generator

 # Functionality of this app
-## A Node command-line application that predomantiely uses the inquirer package and takes in information about employees and generates an HTML webpage that displays summaries for each person.
+## A Node command-line application that predomantiely uses the inquirer package and takes in information about employees and generates an HTML webpage that renders summaries for each person on HTML page.

 # Installation